Nils Ramming: Early career

+Brighton & Hove Albion

 On 29 June 2025, Ramming joined Premier League side Brighton & Hove Albion on a five-year deal, initially joining the club's academy.

+On 17 July 2026, Ramming joined newly promoted League Two club Rochdale on a season-long loan deal.
+He made his debut for the club on 1 August 2026, in a 2–2 draw with Tranmere Rovers which Rochdale won on penalties in the EFL Cup.

 International career

 Ramming is a Sweden youth international.
-During the summer of 2024, he played for the Sweden national under-17 football team at the 2024 UEFA European Under-17 Championship.
+During the summer of 2024, he played for the Sweden national under-17 team at the UEFA Euro 2024.
+Two years later, he was called up to the Sweden national under-21 football team.